Recent advances in hole-spin qubits: Conclusion and outlook

 \section{Conclusion and outlook}

 The rich physics of holes brings substantial opportunities to the development of spin qubits.
 Thanks to large spin-orbit couplings, the effective spin interactions are strongly affected by device geometry and electrostatic confinement.
 This dependence leads to great flexibility in engineering the properties of hole-spin qubits and enables local electric control of the hole-spin qubits.
-Concretely, fast single-spin manipulation are possible in these systems without the need for large external elements, such as striplines or micromagnets.
-These features should greatly facilitate scaling up the current few-qubit experiments.
+Concretely, fast single-spin manipulation becomes possible without the need for large external elements, such as striplines or micromagnets.
+These features, together with the absence of valley degeneracy and the small effective mass of Ge, are advantageous for the fabrication of large arrays of quantum dots with uniform properties, thus they will facilitate scaling up the current few-qubit experiments.

 Due to the variety of available hole-spin qubits, the direction of future progress depends mainly on the specific implementation.
 A comparison between different platforms might suggest the most natural and desirable developments for each type of qubit.
 For example, for lateral quantum dots in Ge it would be important to realize a few-qubit quantum processor which operates within the error-correcting thresholds (as recently achieved with electron-spin qubits \cite{Xue22,Noiri22,Mills22}).
 Spin-orbit coupling plays a relatively minor role in entangling gates, which rely on the exchange interaction.
 So, optimizing the two-qubit gates to reach a high fidelity, comparable to electron-spin qubits, might be within reach.
+Such improvements in the control of two-qubit operations would be also interesting for exchange-only architectures \cite{DiVincenzo00,Medford13,Burkard21_review}.

-Similarly, the recent demonstration of strong coupling between a hole-spin qubit and a superconducting resonator gives hope that analogous experiments will be performed with several types of hole-spin qubits in the near future.
-Furthermore, realizing a distant interaction between two hole spins coupled to a superconducting transmission line would be an important step towards more complex networks of interacting qubits.
+Similarly, the recent demonstration of strong coupling between a Si hole-spin qubit and a superconducting resonator suggests that analogous experiments could be performed with other types of hole-spin qubits in the near future.
+Realizing a distant interaction between two hole spins coupled to a superconducting transmission line would be another important step towards more complex networks of interacting qubits.

 The influence of charge noise (mediated by the strong spin-orbit interaction) is a main obstacle to highly coherent spin manipulation of hole-spin qubits.
 Ideas about geometries mitigating this problem \cite{Salfi16,Culcer21npj,Loss21a,Veldhorst22theory} or realizing tunable spin-orbit interactions with large on/off ratios \cite{Kloeffel_PRB2011,KloeffelPRB2018,Mutter21,Loss21b} have now seen their first implementations \cite{Froning2021,Franceschi22b}.
 Further theoretical and experimental progress in this direction should be expected.